-Sand Bench Trail is a 5.8 mile moderately trafficked loop trail located near Springdale, UT that features beautiful wild flowers and is good for all skill levels.
+Sand Bench Trail is a 5.7 mile moderately trafficked loop trail located near Springdale, Utah that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 Directions from South Entrance: Drive northward to the Zion Canyon Visitor Center and take the shuttle into the canyon.
 For the full trail Disembark from the shuttle at the Zion Lodge.
 For the shorter trail Disembark from the shuttle at the Court of the Patriarchs Viewpoint.
 Hikers should cross the scenic drive and use the foot bridge to access the Sand Bench trail.